engrnur/Basic-Area-Calculator-Final/README.md

-Area Calculator
+Basic Area Calculator
 ==================================
-The Area Calculator is a simple Python application that calculates the area of various shapes: circle, rectangle, triangle, and square.
+The Basic Area Calculator is a simple Python application that calculates the area of various shapes: circle, rectangle, triangle, and square.
 It provides a graphical user interface (GUI) for ease of use.

 Features
 ===========================================================